Warning: Disconnect power before servicing.

 What is the difference between ER IF and IF E on an LG refrigerator?

-Is the ER IF sensor the same part as the defrost sensor that causes the 1F code?
+Is the ER IF sensor the same part as the defrost sensor that causes the 1F error code?

 Related Lg Refrigerator Error Codes